counsyl/baya/README.md

 # Baya

 Baya is a library for using nested LDAP Groups for authorization.
-It lets you put urls, methods, CBVs, and Admin views behind access control that uses nested LDAP groupOfNames.
+It lets you put URLs, methods, CBVs, and Admin views behind access control that uses nested LDAP groupOfNames.

-This also includes an example Django site in the `tests` directory.
+This also includes an example Django site in the `testsite` directory.

 The Baya Weaver is a species of bird that weaves complex nests.